Job Creation

 Technical Assistance

-Honduras Threads volunteers return year after year to the rural communities where the women live and work to teach additional skills, including how to design and market new items and how to track costs and revenue.
-Honduras Threads grew out of a church mission trip.
+Honduras Threads volunteers return year after year to the rural communities where the women live and work to teach additional skills, including designing and marketing new items and tracking costs and revenue.

-Each year, Arte y Creatividad owners may apply for grants to pay for up to half of the costs of education for their children or themselves .
-The costs include uniforms, school supplies and, for older children who must go to school in the city, transportation.
-This year Honduras Threads will distribute $7,000.
+Each year, Arte y Creatividad owners may apply for grants to cover up to half of the costs of their children's or their own education.

 Donate